yusekiya/raspi3_setup/README.md

 ## Initial setup

 1. Insert the SD card to raspi
-2. Connect raspi and rooter with LAN cable
+2. Connect raspi and rooter with LAN cable as needed
 3. Turn on raspi
 4. Login to raspi via SSH